Learn More About the Benefits of Rib Cartilage Ear Construction

 Lateral view of a Rib Cartilage Ear Reconstruction Chest Scar from Rib Harvest

 We encourage you to contact our office using our simple online form or by phone at (310) 385-6090 to learn more about cartilage reconstruction.
 We are also proud to be working an entirely new way of repairing the ear, using your own cartilage growth cells.
-Dr. Reinisch can review your options in a private consultation.
+Dr. Reinisch can review your options and help you choose between rib cartilage ear reconstruction and the advanced MEDPOR® technique in a private consultation.